Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 https://medium.com/@kevinyckim33/what-are-promises-in-javascript-f1a5fc5b34bf

-In short when a function returns a Promise you can call the promise's `then()` method and provide a callback which the promise will execute if it completes successfully, you call the `catch()` method and provide a callback the promise will execute if it fails.
+In short when a function returns a Promise you can call the promise's `then()` method and provide a callback function which the promise will execute if it completes successfully, you call the `catch()` method and provide a callback the promise will execute if it fails.

 **Read the paragraph above again**